 Goats & Sheep

-If your space is extremely limited (think urban and suburban homesteads), you might want to consider some alternatives to traditional farm animals.
-Keeping bees for honey or an aquaponics system for produce and fish may be a good way to provide food for your table without having a barn, pasture, or large feed bills.
+If your space is extremely limited (think urban homesteads), you might want to consider some alternatives to traditional farm animals.
+Keeping bees for honey or an aquaponics system for produce and fish may be a good way to provide food for your table.
 You may also keep rabbits, quail, chickens, or pigeons if it is allowed in your area.